realityexpander/How_to_program_from_ground_up/README.md

    - What's Wrong With Object-Oriented Programming?
      - https://www.youtube.com/watch?v=K_QEOtYVQ7A
-   - All state is fully retained in the "object" and "methods" are used to send & receive messages to the "object" to change its "state"
+   - All state is fully retained in the Object and methods are used to "send messages" to the "object" to change its state.
+This "messaging" metaphor stands up because internal state is not directly accessible.
+You must politely ask the object to change its state, and the object can choose to respond to the message or not.
+     Unlike in COP where internal state is commonly exposed and directly manipulated via static methods and variables.
    - Any state that needs to be exposed is only via "messages" to the object, and the object can choose to respond to the message or not.
    - No `static` methods or variables, only instance variables that are private to the object.